 Periodontal disease is the most common infectious disease in pets.
-From the age of 2 years old, 80% of dogs and 70% of cats are affected.
+From the age of two years, 80% of dogs and 70% of cats are affected.
 The prevalence increases with age and is higher in small animals.

-You’ve probably heard that term before, but you don’t know what it really meant.
+You’ve probably heard this term before, but didn’t know what it really meant.
 Periodontal disease refers to a group of inflammatory diseases caused by the bacteria contained in dental plaque.
-These diseases cause the destruction of the periodontium which is the set of tooth support tissues including the gingiva, the cementum, the periodontal ligament and the alveolar bone.
+These diseases lead to the destruction of the periodontium, which is the supporting tissue of the tooth, including the gum, cementum, periodontal ligament and alveolar bone.

 How does it develop?

-Bacteria causing periodontal disease can enter the bloodstream via periodontal pockets and cause other problems throughout the body.
+Bacteria causing periodontal disease can enter the bloodstream through the periodontal pockets and cause other problems throughout the body:

 How to prevent it?